Forest Lodge

 Forest Lodge has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely affecting the region.
-Notable ones are Cowper Street Social Housing Development, Elger Street Social Housing, Wentworth Park Rd, Glebe, and Sydney Metro West - The Bays Station.
-Below is a list of most relevant projects.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 13 projects likely impacting the area.
+Notable projects include Cowper Street Social Housing Development, Elger Street Social Housing, Wentworth Park Rd in Glebe, and Sydney Metro West - The Bays Station.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.